amondragonfl/userscraper/README.md

 ```console
 $ python3 userscraper <your username> -t <target username> -r
 ```
-To scrape the users who you follow, but they don't follow you back.
+To scrape the users who don't follow you back:
 ```console
 $ python3 userscraper <your username> -n
 ```